2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2003-S DCAM Sacagawea Dollar Value

-The 2003-S DCAM Sacagawea Dollar represents San Francisco Mint’s proof-only production, distinguished by its stunning Deep Cameo (DCAM) contrast featuring mirror-like fields and sharply frosted design elements that create dramatic visual appeal.
+The 2003-S DCAM Sacagawea Dollar represents San Francisco Mint’s proof-only production, distinguished by its Deep Cameo (DCAM) contrast.
+DCAM is the highest designation for a proof coin, featuring mirror-like fields (the flat background areas) against sharply frosted design elements, creating a dramatic black-and-white visual effect.

-With a mintage of 3,298,439 pieces, this issue was exclusively sold through annual proof sets rather than individual distribution, making it accessible only to collectors who purchased complete yearly offerings from the U.S. Mint.
+With a mintage of 3,298,439 pieces, this issue was exclusively sold through annual proof sets rather than individual distribution.
+If you find a 2003-S Sacagawea Dollar, it almost certainly came from someone’s proof set, as these were never available in rolls or bags like the P and D issues.

-Institution population data reveals the grade distribution patterns that drive value.
-The overwhelming majority of survivors grade PR-69, with 13,569 coins certified at this level.
-These near-perfect specimens trade modestly at around $16, reflecting their relative availability despite superb technical quality.
+The grade distribution heavily favors PR-69 DCAM.
+The overwhelming majority of survivors grade at this level, reflecting the high quality of San Francisco proof production and the careful handling by collectors who purchased these sets.
+These near-perfect specimens trade modestly around $16, reflecting their relative availability despite superb technical quality.

-The market transforms at the PR-70 threshold, where absolute perfection becomes genuinely scarce.
-The auction record of $690 set at Heritage Auctions in October 2003 occurred during peak collector enthusiasm shortly after release, though values have since stabilized at more modest levels reflecting broader market maturation.
+The market transforms dramatically at the PR-70 threshold, where absolute perfection becomes genuinely scarce.
+The auction record of $690 at Heritage Auctions in October 2003 — achieved very shortly after these coins were released — occurred during peak initial collector enthusiasm.

-Collectors seeking special pedigree pieces can pursue the 2003-S Philip N. Diehl Signature variety, featuring the autograph of the former U.S. Mint Director who championed the Sacagawea Dollar program.
-These specially labeled holders command approximately $75 in PR-70 DCAM condition, offering authenticated provenance and historical connection to the series’ origins at a modest premium over standard examples.
+Collectors seeking special pedigree pieces can pursue the 2003-S Philip N. Diehl Signature variety, bearing the autograph of the former U.S. Mint Director who championed the Sacagawea Dollar program during its creation.
+These specially labeled holders command approximately $75 in PR-70 DCAM condition, offering authenticated provenance at a modest premium over standard examples.

 2003-S DCAM Sacagawea Dollar Price/Grade Chart